Data Centers in Heerlen

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps Heerlen has 0 direct cloud on-ramps as of September 2025.
-Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established through network extensions to the primary hub in Amsterdam.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Heerlen, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via private network links to primary hubs in Amsterdam.

 Power Analysis